kiali/kiali.io/content/en/docs/Features/validations.md

 The present validation points out those rules referencing a host that don't exist in the authorization policy namespace.
 Kiali considers services and service entries.
 Those hosts that refers to hosts outside of the object namespace will be presented with an unknow error.

+When Mesh configration OutboundTrafficPolicy.Mode is set to ALLOW_ANY (by default), the severity of this Error is changed to Warning.

 #### Resolution

 Either remove the host from the list, correct if there is any typo or deploy a new service or service entry.